 Zooming out: energy intensity

-In a broader sense, energy efficiency measures the energy required to get a positive outcome, which can be a useful task (e.g. boiling water, powering a loudspeaker, moving a mechanical part) or goods (e.g. milk, steel, microchips).
+In a broader sense, energy efficiency measures the energy required to get a positive outcome, which can be a useful task, such as boiling water or powering a loudspeaker, or to produce goods .
 In this case it is expressed as a ratio between an energy unit and a specific activity unit (tons of produce, dollars, etc.).

 Production processes and national economies can be gauged by their efficiency, but the terminology used here is energy intensity, which is expressed as primary energy demand per euro of GDP (gross domestic product).